red-data-tools/red_amber/doc/DataFrame.md

      ...
 5 more Vectors ...
     ```

-- booleans as an argument
+- Booleans as an argument

   `slice(booleans)` accepts booleans as a argument in an Array, a Vector or an Arrow::BooleanArray .
 Booleans must be same length as `size`.